-To educate and prevent student-athletes at the high school and collegiate level the disease of addiction to pain killing prescription drugs and alcohol.
-Student-athletes undergo highly intense physical and mental demands while in the field, in training, in the classroom, and in everyday life.
+To educate and prevent students at the high school and collegiate level the disease of addiction to pain killing prescription drugs and alcohol.
+Students undergo highly intense physical and mental demands while in the field, in training, in the classroom, and in everyday life.

-To educate parents, teaching administrators, coaches, friends of athletes and the student-athlete about how the disease of addiction, the consequences of untreated addiction to prescription pain killing drugs and or alcohol and what action must occur for the immediate life changing direction and support needed for a path to successful recovery.
-This includes developing resources for support services to student athletes in need which are accessible.
+To educate parents, teaching administrators, coaches, friends and the students about how the disease of addiction, the consequences of untreated addiction to prescription pain killing drugs and or alcohol and what action must occur for the immediate life changing direction and support needed for a path to successful recovery.
+This includes developing resources for support services to students & athletes in need which are accessible.

 To reduce the stigma associated with addictions and break the stigma, shame, and silence associated with addiction.
-Also creating a successful game plan for the student-athlete life before, during and after addiction.
-By tackling addictions head on, being aggressive with purposeful determination and not succumbing to a life of this life debilitating disease of addiction.
+Also creating a successful game plan for the lives of students and athletes before, during and after recovery.